All Episodes

 I don't think Obamacare is fixable, quite honestly.

-The taxes, the subsidies, but so many of the market reforms, I would call them the market distortions that have caused premiums to skyrocket, and out-of-pocket maximums and deductibles to skyrocket.
+And the other reality is, you know, we only have so much power to repeal just certain elements of Obamacare through reconciliation with 51 votes, the taxes, the subsidies, but so many of the market reforms, I would call them the market distortions that have caused premiums to skyrocket and out-of-pocket maximums and deductibles to skyrocket.

-Those were probably going to need 60 votes, and doesn't sound like the Democrats are really willing to bear the responsibility of the mess they created.
+Those were probably going to need 60 votes, and it doesn't sound like the Democrats are really willing to bear the responsibility of the mess they created.

 Okay, so I'll now defer to the USA Today piece on this.

-What he's basically saying is when he when he says we don't have the power.
+What he's basically saying is when he says we don't have the power, translated means we don't have 60 votes.

 We can only do so much of this with 51 votes.

-With 51 votes, uh we we will be able to deal with some of the tax cuts, and we'll be able to uh deal with some of the uh other, but when it comes to the insurance parts of this, when it comes to the premiums, when it comes to minimums and maximums, we're not going to have a chance to touch those because those need 60 votes.
+But when it comes to the insurance parts of this, when it comes to the premiums, when it comes to minimums and maximums, we're not going to have a chance to touch those because those need 60 votes.

-Okay, well, that then opens a question why do they need 60 votes?
+Okay, well, that then opens a question, why do they need 60 votes?

 Who in the world is saying they need 60 votes?